hayleywheeler/SML209-2018/index.md

 <hr>

-<p style="color:red;"> On this site, you will be able to learn and revise the following content. </p>
+<p> On this site, you will be able to learn and revise the following content. </p>
 <ul style="color:red;"> <li> Basic vocabulary; who you are, how old you are, where you live, people, places and food. </li>
 <li> Basic grammar; possessives, verb conjugation, masculine and feminine nouns and adjectives. </li>
 <li> Pronunciation </li>